This shirt is funny, no doubt.

 is not as fun as it looks .

 The most absurd thing is that NONE of these tactics of avoidance is full proof.
-For every plan that Black people (not to mention all other major non-white racial groups) ever came up with to get along with white ones, there are examples of failure.
+For every plan that Black people (not to mention all other major non-white racial or ethnic group) ever came up with to get along with white ones, there are examples of failure.

 All this is very interesting, but, to me, the true intrigue is: "What are the implications of Black or African men ceasing to be seen as such for Black or African women?
 What does this antagonism of the Black or African male do to us?"